-Five nerve roots arise from the spinal cord on each side of the neck.
-Next, these nerve roots travel out of the bony spine to the thoracic outlet on each side.
+In detail, five nerve roots arise from the spinal cord on each side of the neck.
+After leaving the spinal cord, these nerve roots enter the thoracic outlet.
 In each thoracic outlet, the nerve roots form a complex branching network, called the brachial plexus.
-Compression of the brachial plexus or tension on the brachial plexus results in neurogenic TOS.
+Compression or tension on any part of the brachial plexus may cause symptoms, resulting in neurogenic TOS.
 Given the complexity of the structure of the brachial plexus, patients can suffer a broad range of symptoms.

-Thus, doctors see a complex clinical presentation, since compression may involve different parts of the brachial plexus.
-Symptoms include pain, numbness, tingling, coldness and weakness of the affected upper extremity.
+Thus, doctors see a complex clinical presentation, since compression may involve any number of the branches of the brachial plexus.
+Symptoms may include pain, numbness, tingling, coldness and weakness of the affected upper extremity.
 The neurogenic type of TOS may cause symptoms in one or both arms or hands, as well as the neck, chest, back or shoulders.